Symbian9/qmapshack-doc-wiki/AdvTrkGeneral.md

 Here, the numbers of visible and of total points are different.

-## Assigning colors to track activities
+## Assign colors to track activities

 **Source:** [Newsgroup discussion](https://sourceforge.net/p/qlandkartegt/mailman/message/35502464)